Taouen/the-grand-calcutron/README.md

 To run the bot server locally:

 ```
-node index.js
+npm start
 ```

 The bot will only respond on Discord as long as your server is running, which is useful for development.
+The server will restart automatically when you save changes to any file.

 This bot uses [discord.js](https://discord.js.org/#/docs/main/stable/general/welcome), a Node module that allows you to interact with the Discord API.